FAQ

 What integrations does Optimizely Feature Experimentation offer?

-We provide guides for connecting with analytics platforms.
-For more information, see Set up analytics platforms.
+Optimizely provides guides for connecting with analytics platforms.
+For information, see Set up analytics platforms.
 For a full list of Optimizely partners, see Partners.

 What if I want to measure which feature people saw?

-You will want to run an experiment (as opposed to simply using a feature flag to deliver an on/off experience).
+You will want to run an experiment (as opposed to using a feature flag to deliver an on or off experience).
 To analyze your experiment results, you have the following options:

-- You can integrate with your existing analytics tool.
+• You can integrate it with your existing analytics tool.
 See Set up analytics platforms for guides for the major analytics platforms (for instance, Google Analytics, Segment, or Mixpanel).

-- If you would like to measure which state/feature works best, we suggest using the (paid) Optimizely product with our Stats Engine.
+• If you would like to measure which state or feature works best, Optimizely suggests using the (paid) Optimizely product with Optimizely Stats Engine.

 Note

 Looking for more discussion on getting started with feature flags and experimentation?
-Check out Optimizely's Slack Developer Community to learn from other developers and share.
+See Optimizely's Slack Developer Community to learn from other developers and share.